MichaelObasa/Brainweave-OS/README.md

 ## Why Am I Building This

 I've found that I don’t struggle with output.
 I do however struggle with **fragmentation**.
-My work lives across:
+My work currently lives across:
 -   notes and documents
+-   chats
--   chats and transcripts
+-   YouTube and Podcast Transcripts
 -   code and diagrams
 -   half-formed ideas and decisions

 Individually, these are useful.
-Collectively, they’re powerful — but only if they’re structured.
+Collectively, they’re powerful - but only when structured.
 AI made this problem obvious.
-Large language models are incredibly capable, but they don’t work well with messy, low-context data.
-And traditional signals — CVs, portfolios, titles — don’t reflect how someone actually thinks or builds.
+LLMs are incredibly capable, but they don’t work well with messy, low-context data.
+And traditional signals like CVs, portfolios, titles — don’t reflect how someone actually thinks or builds.

 I started BrainWeave because I wanted: